Antonio32A/Antonio32A/README.md

 ## Hey there, I'm Antonio32A
 I'm a Java/Kotlin Software Developer which mostly works on Minecraft related stuff.

-I make mods, plugins, Discord bots, ChatTriggers modules and loads of other fun stuff.
+I make mods, plugins, Discord bots, ChatTriggers modules and lots of other fun stuff.

 ### Contact
 `~@antonio32a.com`